gsingh-0-0-1/PRASSE/README.md

 This will install all the necessary dependencies.

-To run the main script within the working directory for data from the GBT, run:
+To run the main script within the working directory for data from the Green Bank Telescope - specifically that provided by the Pulsar Search Collaboratory - run:

 ```python phasesub_stacking_alg.py reg default nogui```